 **Your home must have been built before 2003 to be eligible for the program**

 Complete the application for a CleanScapes Reimbursement and credit.
 Use the handy cheat sheet you filled out while installing your CleanScape (above) to enter data into the SMART tool.
-The SMART tool application must be completed before your application can be processed further.
-You must apply for credit by April 15, 2017 to be considered for credit against the July 2017 Watershed Protection Fee.
+You must apply for credit by April 1, 2018 to be considered for credit against the July 2018 Watershed Protection Fee.

 4. Inspection, Review, and Award